jpaulm/javafbp/README.md

     gradle build

 As a result a `javafbp-x.x.x.jar` file will be created in the `build/libs` directory.
-It will include the JavaFBP core (runtime) and all the examples from the source code (sub-package `com.jpmorrsn.fbp.examples`).
+It will include the JavaFBP core (runtime) and all the examples from the source code (sub-package `com.jpmorrsn.fbp.resourcekit.examples`).

+**`resourcekit` is now in the hierarchy, as of version v4.0.1** .

 For running any of the examples use the following command:

-    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.examples.networks.<Class name of the network>
+    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.resourcekit.examples.networks.<Class name of the network>

 For example:

-    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.examples.networks.TestIPCounting
+    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.resourcekit.examples.networks.TestIPCounting

 Running a test